ickc/markdown-latex-css/README.md

 layout: compress
 ---

-Using CSS to make the MultiMarkdown to HTML output mimics the MultiMarkdown to LaTeX output.
+Using CSS to make the Markdown to HTML output mimics the Markdown to LaTeX output.

 See [demo here](https://ickc.github.io/markdown-latex-css).